i'm shannon. a pediatric speech-language pathologist and founder of speechy musings!

 You can read a blog post about the bins I use (and snag the free printables I use to label them!) here.

 I’ve been sharing a lot about this system on Instagram lately because it’s definitely my most-used system.
-If you want to check out videos about this system, click on my Organization Instagram highlight (the little circle right under my profile).
+If you want to check out videos about this system, click on my SLP Organization Instagram highlight (the little circle right under my profile).

 In short, I hang up 2-3 hanging pocket organizers.
 I fill them with folders and put frequently used activities, visuals, and graphic organizers in each.
 Then, I make a spreadsheet with group numbers.